andriimobdev25/healthcare-app/README.md

 - **📲 View Notifications**: Receive and view push and local notifications.
 - **👩‍🏫 Manage Profile**: View and update your profile information.
 - **🔗 Track Symptoms**: Add and track your symptoms over time.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any questions or suggestions, please contact [Nimantha Supun](mailto:yourname@example.com).